fdankhara/pydemos/ReadMe.md

 >
 > ```git status``` will list out the state of each changed file
 >
+> To create an 'alternate timeline' for tests use ```git branch```.
+This creates a branch parallel to the main one.
+> To switch between branches use ```git switch```.
+If you have changes you want to keep, make sure to add and commit them betfore switching between branches.
+>
 > Add configuration using ```git config --local user.email "youremail@example.com"```
 >
 >